district0x/district-ui-notification/README.md

 This namespace contains district-ui-notification [mount](https://github.com/tolitius/mount) module.

 You can pass following args to initiate this module:
 * `:default-show-duration` Specifies the default amount of time (in milliseconds) the notification will be displayed for.
+Default: 5000
 * `:default-hide-duration` Specifies the amount of time (in milliseconds) between consecutive notifications.
+Default: 2000

 ```clojure
 (ns my-district